-Website Upgrade Tester is a cloud-based tool that takes screenshots of pages within your site before and after your Website upgrade.
+Website Upgrade Tester is a cloud-based tool that takes screenshots of pages within your site before and after your upgrade or patch.
 We then compare the screenshots, examining pixel-by-pixel to see if there are any differences and report those to you if there are.

 You can quickly view either a 'difference' image, which shows the changed pixels in red, or a side by side comparison of the before and after screenshot to see exactly what's changed.